What is most central to Christianity?

 What is man’s relationship to God?

-Man (both male and female humans) is a created being comprised of material and spiritual components.
-Man is the sole created being that bears the image of God (Genesis 1:26-27), representing God in his dominion over the rest of the created order.
+Man—both male and female humans (Genesis 1:27)—is a uniquely created being, contra modern evolutionary theory.
+Man is comprised of material and spiritual components, also called a body and a spirit, or an outer man and an inner man (2 Corinthians 4:16).
+Man is the sole created being that bears the image of God (Genesis 1:26-27), representing God in his dominion over the rest of the created order (Psalm 8:4-8).
 Through the sin of Adam, every person is in a state of rebellion against God, and thus suffers the due consequence of physical and spiritual death (Romans 5:12).
 No person can overcome his own sinful state by his own ability; at most, he can merely acknowledge his sin, such as when compared to the righteousness commanded through God’s law (Romans 5:20).

 What is significant about Jesus?

-God the Son humbled Himself from His heavenly position and took on human form, born Jesus of Nazareth to Mary, who at the time was a virgin.
+God the Son humbled Himself from His heavenly position and took on human form (Philippians 2:5-8), born Jesus of Nazareth to Mary, who at the time was a virgin.
 He preached that the kingdom of heaven was near (Matthew 4:17), which He would soon inaugurate.
 He performed miracles that displayed God’s approval of His kingship.
 He was rejected by the very people who should have worshiped Him, and He was crucified for the false charges of blasphemy against God and inciting political sedition.
-Jesus’ death on the cross was His voluntary substitution on mankind’s behalf as a sacrifice for sin.
+Jesus’ death on the cross was His voluntary substitution on His people’s behalf as a sacrifice for sin.
 Yet God raised Him from the dead, ensuring a similar new life for all His followers.

 How does a person become, and remain, a Christian?